FRONTIERS

 Executive Director, Kenan Institute of Private Enterprise, and Professor of Finance, UNC Kenan-Flagler Business School

-Her work has been published in the American Economic Review, Journal of Finance, Review of Financial Studies and Journal of Financial Economics.
+Her work has been published in the American Economic Review, Journal of Finance, Review of Financial Studies, and Journal of Financial Economics.

-She received her Ph.D. and MBA from the Ross School of Business at the University of Michigan and her B.A. from Dartmouth College.
+Ouimet earned her Ph.D. and MBA from the Ross School of Business at the University of Michigan and her B.A. from Dartmouth College.

 MORE